 You may notice heavy panting, drooling, and lethargy.
 When this occurs, you need to bring them out of the heat as soon as possible.

-The best way to bring their temperature down is to head into a nice air-conditioned room.
+The best way to bring their temperature down is to head into a nice air-conditioned room or use a cold cooling vest.
 If you can't make your way inside, bring your pup out of the sun.
 Put them under adequate shade and provide them with plenty of water to rehydrate.